David Kudrave: 1996 season

 Kudrave's return to racing with Tempero-Giuffre Racing started in the Indy 200 at the Walt Disney World Speedway, where he finished in twentieth.
 This was then followed by a tenth-place finish in Phoenix.
 In the third round of the season, he was set to race in the Indianapolis 500 at the Indianapolis Motor Speedway, before a complication within his team prevented him from being able to participate in the race.
 After the third round, Kudrave would not start another race until the following season.
-He finished the season with 80 points, ranked 19th overall.
+He finished the season with eighty points, ranked nineteenth overall.

 1996-1997 season

 Kudrave participated in just one race in the 1996-1997 Season in the Indy 225, which took place at the New Hampshire Motor Speedway.
-He finished the race in 17th place, giving him 18 points for the season.
+He finished the race in seventeenth place, giving him eighteen points for the season.
 At the end of the season he was ranked 47th overall.
 The 1996-1997 Indy Racing League Season would be his final season of his racing career.